brlala/react-burger/README.md

 6. Preference of `async`/`await` over `.then` and `.catch`
 7. Root Path should fall in a PATH constants file
 8. Store Persistent state and Client State(authenticated state etc.) in redux., Local UI state to pass down through component props.
 Do not abuse redux, if we're handling user input, `onChangeHandler` should use local state.
-9. all async code/data formatting should fall in actioncreators(`Anticorruption Layer`), redux should deal with the logic
+9. all async code/data formatting should fall in sagas(`Anticorruption Layer`), redux should deal with the logic, action creator should deal with taking inputs and dispatching

 #Things to do
 - guard the route(if user access through URL instead of normal button clicks)